MansAhmadBON/movies/README.md

-# Hello!
-Movies this is my diploma project for TeachMeSkills school.
+# Movies this is my diploma project for TeachMeSkills school.

 [Project On GitHub Pages](https://mansahmadbon.github.io/movies)